Nolanyu99/term3_robot/README.md

 ### 2. Open the Final Code

-Open the following file in Arduino IDE:
+Open this file in Arduino IDE:

 ```text
 Jason_combined_code/Main.ino
 ```

-Arduino IDE should automatically load the other `.ino` files in the same folder as tabs.
+Arduino IDE should automatically load the other `.ino` files in `Jason_combined_code/` as tabs.

-The final code depends on all files inside:
+The final code depends on the full folder:

 ```text
 Jason_combined_code/
 ```

-Do not upload only `Main.ino` by itself without the other files in the same folder.
+Do not move `Main.ino` out of this folder unless all related `.ino` files and `ArenaTypes.h` are moved with it.

 ---